 Conditions of Worth Explained

-An example may be a child, Johnny, believes that if he does well in school, he is a better person and worth more.
+As a child, Johnny believes that if he does well in school, he is a better person and worth more.

-This belief is then reinforced by others, like teachers and parents, who praise Johnny for his good work and tell him how clever he.
+This belief is then reinforced by others, like teachers and parents, who praise Johnny for his excellent work and tell him how clever he is.